katya-stanzy/LoanDataShowcase/README.md

 Analysis of a bank loan dataset

 This folder contains my work to analyse a loan dataset, inherited through an examination in one of my study courses.
-The dataset contains 256,984 cases and 19 variables, all with a different level of missing and potentially erroneous data.
+The dataset contains 256 984 cases and 19 variables, all with a different level of missing and potentially erroneous data.

 # The task
 #### 1. Ingest, Explore and Clean.
-The data has three main issues: (a) a large number of varied records that signify missing data and a (b) skewed    distribution of some variables with significant number of outliers; and (c) a much higher number of 'Fully Paid' labels compared with 'Charged Off'.
+The data has three main issues: (a) a large number of varied records that signify missing data and a (b) skewed    distribution of some variables with significant number of outliers; and (c) a higher number of 'Fully Paid' labels (19 014) compared with 'Charged Off' (11 448).

-(a) has been addressed in the cleaning stage; the final number of records is 152307 for 16 variables.
+(a) has been addressed in the cleaning stage; the final number of records is 152 307 for 16 variables.

 (b) majority of outliers are found in Annual Income, Current Credit Balance and Maximum Open credit.
 As these represent genuine cases, they are left in the data to be dealt with at a later stage.

+(c) may need to be addressed at the modellin stage.
 #### 2. Create and Test (1.) a preliminary classification model with Logistic Regression using numerical variables only.
 The resultant logistic model, after cross-validation, works best at classication of 'Fully Paid' cases.
-The 'Charged Off' had only a small proportion of cases assigned correctly: 3592 (correct): 7856 (wrong).
+The 'Charged Off' had only a small proportion of cases assigned correctly: 3 592 (correct): 7 856 (wrong).
 NB: the confusion matrix here is such that 'Charged Off' is the positive case and 'Fully Paid' is the negative.

 The following can be done to resolve the issue: